therascreen EGFR RGQ PCR Kit

 The therascreen EGFR RGQ PCR Kit is intended for in vitro diagnostic use.

 The therascreen EGFR RGQ PCR Kit is a real-time PCR test for the qualitative detection of exon 19 deletions and exon 21 (L858R) substitution mutations of the epidermal growth factor receptor (EGFR) gene in DNA derived from formalin-fixed paraffin-embedded (FFPE) non-small cell lung cancer (NSCLC) tumor tissue.
 The test is intended to be used to select patients with NSCLC for whom GILOTRIF (afatinib) or IRESSA (gefitinib) EGFR tyrosine kinase inhibitors (TKIs) are indicated.
-Safety and efficacy of GILOTRIF (afatinib) and IRESSA (gefitinib) have not been established in the patients whose tumors have L861Q, G719X, S768I, exon 20 insertions, and T790M mutations, which are also detected by the therascreen EGFR RGQ PCR Kit.
+Safety and efficacy of GILOTRIF (afatinib) has not been established in patients whose tumors have exon 20 insertions and T790M mutations.
+Safety and efficacy of IRESSA (gefitinib) has not been established in patients whose tumors have L861Q, G719X, S768I, exon 20 insertions and T790M mutations.
+These EGFR mutations are also detected by the therascreen EGFR RGQ PCR Kit.

 Allele- or mutation-specific amplification is achieved by ARMS (Amplification Refractory Mutation System).
 ARMS primers preferentially anneal with DNA containing the mutation and allow Taq DNA polymerase to initiate PCR, effectively distinguishing between a match and a mismatch at the 3' end of a PCR primer.
 Specific mutated sequences are selectively amplified, even in samples where the majority of the sequences do not carry the mutation.
 When the primer is fully matched, the amplification proceeds with full efficiency.
 When the 3' base is mismatched, only low-level background amplification occurs.